Temple Society of Concord: Early history

+19th century rabbis included Bernard Illowy.

 Synagogue and related buildings

 In 1851, the congregation erected its first purpose-built synagogue building at Harrison and Mulberry Streets.
 The cost was $10,000, a substantial sum at the time.

 The present Neo-classical-style sanctuary at the corner of Madison Street and University Avenue, with an attached social hall, was designed by Syracuse-based architect Alfred Taylor and New York-based consulting architect Arnold W. Brunner.
 The cornerstone was laid on September 19, 1910 and the building was dedicated on September 23, 1911.
 It was built at a cost of $100,000.
 The social hall was expanded and a classroom building added in the 1920s.
 The Hiram and Mabel Weisberg Religious School, designed by Edward C. Roock, was built on the east side of the complex and dedicated on February 12, 1961.

 The Benjamin M. Berinstein Memorial Chapel was built in 1997 inside the former 1920s education building.
 Allen Kosoff, a congregant, was the architect, and John Dobbs designed the stained glass windows.

 The 1910-11 building was added to the National Register of Historic Places on April 27, 2009.

 In July 2019, in light of stagnant membership, a rising deficit, and declining participation, members of the congregation voted to sell the building for $9 million, to be converted into student housing.
 Initial plans by the developer were scaled back in light of community opposition that claimed the proposed development was "too big and out of character".
 A revised proposal was submitted to consenting authorities in 2021 that proposed 210 apartments with 599 beds.